pr0PM/pr0pm.github.io/_posts/2019-06-07-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

-This is my first baby step towards learnig to make a static website.
+This is my first baby step towards learning to make a static website.
 Till now its been a great learning experience.

 <!-- {% highlight ruby %}